spring1843/go-dsa/README.md

 Welcome to **Data Structures and Algorithms in Go**! 🎉 This project is designed to serve as a dynamic, hands-on learning resource for exploring data structures and algorithms using the Go programming language.
 We aim to provide practical, executable content for learners seeking to deepen their understanding in these critical areas of computer science.

-* It's completely free
-* It's executable, reducing potential errors.
-* It's community driven and continuously evolving
+* Completely free, Community driven and continuously evolving
+* Executes and comes with 100% test coverage, ensuring high level of quality
-* No pictures, only ASCII drawings making it possible to use in every editor, IDE, and browser
+* Ability to use in your favorite IDE, editor or web browser
-* 100% test coverage for all code, ensuring testability and higher quality
-* Only pure Go, no third party libraries, Guaranteed forward compatibility
+* Pure Go, no third party libraries, Guaranteed forward compatibility

 ## 📚 Table of Contents